What Holiday Foods Should My Dog Avoid?

 Do Give an Occasional Holiday Treat

-To minimize weight gain, treats should supply no more than 10 percent of your dog’s daily caloric intake.
+Treating should supply no more than 10 percent of your dog’s daily caloric intake to minimize weight gain.
 That said, it’s perfectly healthy to buy your furry friend a holiday-inspired cookie prepared especially for dogs.
 (These can often be found at specialty pet stores.)
-It’s also safe to give your dog a small serving of white meat turkey or chicken — without the skin.
+It’s also safe to give your dog a small serving of white meat, turkey, or chicken — without the skin.

 Don’t Stock Up on Poinsettias

-Holiday plants like poinsettias, mistletoe and Christmas cacti are toxic to dogs.
-If you choose to have these in your home, keep them out of mouth’s reach of your pooch.
-The same holds true for Christmas accoutrements not found in nature.
-For example, dogs may try to ingest tinsel and small lights, which can lead to choking or gastrointestinal difficulties.
+Holiday plants like poinsettias, mistletoe, and Christmas cacti are toxic to dogs.
+If you choose to have these in your home, keep them out of mouth’s reach of your dog.
+The same holds for Christmas accouterments not found in nature.
+For example, dogs may try to ingest tinsel and small lights, leading to choking or gastrointestinal difficulties.

 Do Take Out the Garbage

 With all the food around this time of year, some of it is bound to end up in the trash, soiled and ripe with mold.
 And there may be nothing closer to your dog’s heart than stinky rubbish.
 “Systemic problems can result from a dog eating food garbage,” says Hoeft, “It depends on the type of mold, but it can negatively impact a dog’s organs.”
 Having guests for dinner?
 Take the garbage out soon after they depart.

 Admonishing your nearest and dearest to keep their dinner rolls to themselves might not be your favorite part of the evening.
 Still, nobody said being a responsible dog owner was fun.
 “If you’re not comfortable making a blanket statement about not feeding the dog, be around the dog during the party for as long as you can, and then put him in a back room for the rest of the night,” advises Hoeft.